Valid until July 2019. This may not be adapted without agreement.

 Roderick Elms is married to the pianist Joanna Smith, for whom he wrote Paper Dances – a concert piece for piano duet and orchestra which was recorded and broadcast by the BBC in September 2008.
-A CD of his chamber music (Moody Moves) was released by Herald in 2012 and a new Christmas CD is currently in preparation.
+A CD of his chamber music (Moody Moves) was released by Herald in 2012 and a new Christmas CD (A Windy Christmas) was released for Christmas 2019.

 For more information, please visit: